 Kathryn grew up in South Jersey.
 She was a trusted advisor of Dr. Acton and talked to him many times about his vision of supporting students from Salem who showed academic promise but were not as able to access rich educational experiences.
 She received her Ph.D. from the University of Buffalo with a concentration in Inner City Education and Learning and Behavior Disorders.
 She’s worked as a special education teacher, administrator, faculty member and president of the non-profit Syntiro.
 Kathryn served for four years as the Foundation's first president and CEO from 2014-2018.

-Helen H. Reinhart
+Helen H. Reinhart, Secretary